mysticetus-inc/dotcom/site/content/_index.md

 {{< components/feature-highlight
 	title="Protect Your Permit"
-	subTitle="Insurance Against Bad Actors"
+	subTitle="Insurance Against False Claims"
 	text="All it takes is one claim of violation and you may lose your right to operate.
 Collected data needs repudiation to survive and challenges to authenticy.
-Poorly collected data via paper and spreadsheets requiring QA after the fact is difficult to defend.
+Presenting data collected via paper and spreadsheets requiring QA after the fact is difficult to defend against challenges.
 Mysticetus securely encrypts and records all data activity using industry standard techniques.
-Nothing can be changed without knowing precisely who changed it, when it was changed, adn what it was and has become.
+Nothing can be changed without knowing precisely who changed it, when it was changed, and what it was and has become.
 Refute illegitimate claims of permit violation with confidence in your data." image="mysticetus-data-collection.png"
 	imagePosition="right"
 	buttonText="Learn more"